 - 2. Truancy is the failure to report to assigned classes or absences which occur without the knowledge or permission of a parent or guardian. - Unexplained absences will be recorded as truant and students leaving class or study hall without permission of the teacher will be considered as truant. - b) Truancy is a violation of the school rules established by the Board of School Trustees in compliance with state and federal regulations. - c) If a student is truant, he/she will not be allowed to make up his/her work and will receive a zero for any tests or work done in the class or classes from which he/she is absent.

-Repeat offenders are subject to additional time and to the habitual truancy regulations described below.

-- d) A student who is truant twice falls under the Indiana Absent Truancy Regulations and is considered a habitual truant and will be referred to the Spencer County Probation Department and/or the principal may recommend expulsion. - 3.
+In addition, the student will be subject to assignment to detention or Saturday School to make up the time missed.
+Repeat offenders are subject to additional time and to the habitual truancy regulations described below. - d) A student who is truant twice falls under the Indiana Absent Truancy Regulations and is considered a habitual truant and will be referred to the Spencer County Probation Department and/or the principal may recommend expulsion. - 3.
 Tardiness To School: Any student tardy to school after the beginning of 1st period must sign in at the principal's office and obtain a pass for admittance to class.
 A student who arrives to school after first period is considered truant unless the absence is for a reason listed in section 1 above.
 Tardiness for class occurs when a student is not in his/her class when the class bell rings.
 When a student is tardy they are not counted absent unless they miss more than one class period.
 If a student who drives to school is excessively tardy to first period, the administration may revoke his/her parking privileges.